 Request repairs to public housing

-Report a need for maintenance or repairs to SA Housing Trust.
+Report a need for maintenance or repairs to the SA Housing Trust.
 They can organise for a contractor to carry out the work.
 This includes if the repair is needed due to damage or general wear and tear.

-All damage must be reported, whether it was caused by:
+All damage must be reported whether it was caused by:

 • someone in your household